Flawless Physio Logo

 by James McCormack

-There are several fat pads of the knee; the one below the patella behind the patella tendon is called the Hoffa fat pad, or infrapatellar fat pad.
-Hoffa’s fat Pad was named after the man who first reported on it in 1904, Albert Hoffa.
-Fat pads are found around the body.
-Large clusters of fat cells form a protective cushion in areas that need additional help to absorb impact or protect soft tissue from the movement of underlying harder tissues.
+Hoffa’s Fat Pad was named after the man who first reported on it in 1904, Albert Hoffa.
+Fat pads are found around the body, and they are large clusters of fat cells that form a protective cushion in areas needing additional help to absorb impact or protect soft tissue from the movement of harder tissues.

 There are other fat pads of the knee in positions that need protection.
 The suprapatellar quadriceps fat pad is above the patella behind the quadriceps tendon.
 The suprapatellar prefemoral fat pad is also above the patella but adjacent to the femur, behind the synovial membrane.
 The Posterior fat pad sits at the back of the knee.
 A further fat pad on the lateral aspect of the knee sits underneath the iliotibial band, just above Gerdy’s tubercle.